 Below are the steps on how to find the CAPM for Adobe.

 To find the CAPM (aka cost of equity), begin by finding the risk-free rate (rf), which is simply the rate on the 10-year Treasury Note.
 This is used because it's the interest rate an investor can expect to earn on an investment with zero risk.
-Currently, the risk-free rate is 0.94% and is outlined below:
+As of initial writing, the risk-free rate is 0.94% and is outlined below:

-Next, find beta (β), which is a measure of systematic risk (aka undiversifiable risk) of a security or portfolio compared to the overall market.
-By definition, the market has a beta = 1.0.
+Next, find beta (β), which is a measure of systematic risk (aka undiversifiable risk) of a security or portfolio compared to the overall market (aka the S&P 500 Index).
+By definition, the market has a beta of 1.0.
 Therefore, betas greater than 1.0 offer higher stock volatility and higher expected returns, while betas lower than 1.0 offer the exact opposite.

 For Adobe, you can use a site like Yahoo Finance to find their beta (5-yr monthly) of 0.97.
 Beta can also be found using the formula below: